utsavDave97/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/index.md

 ---
-title: "Defining the data to collect with Data Products"
+title: "Defining the data to collect with Data Products 🆕"
-sidebar_position: 50
+sidebar_position: 2
 ---

 As described in [Data Products introduction](/docs/understanding-your-pipeline/data-products/), a data product is a logical grouping of the data you collect as an organisation by domain, with an explicit owner.